 Contract-to-Hire Pros

 The benefit of contract-to-hire also extends to the candidate.
 The modern employee wants flexibility in their work life — and no one wants to be stuck in a job where they are not a good fit.
-The short-term nature of a contract-to-hire position provides the new employee with a trial period of their own to get a feel for both their position and the company.
+The short-term nature of a contract-to-hire position gives the new employee a trial period to get a feel for both their position and the company.
 If they are not enjoying the role or are not a culture fit, they can move on to something else after their contract has ended — without any lasting negative impact on either party.

 You may be concerned these restrictions will deter top talent from applying to contract-to-hire positions, but the inverse is often true.
 Contractors can receive benefits through the staffing agency when working as W-2 employees, and many workers relish the idea of being paid for each hour worked.